 Paying for Long Term Care

-Nearly 70% of individuals over age 65 will need some form of long term care before they die.
-We know these expenses are coming, so what’s the best way to pay for long term care?
+Nearly 70% of individuals over age 65 will need some form of long-term care before they die.
+Therefore, we know these expenses are coming, so we must ask ourselves, what’s the best way to pay for long term care?

 Insurance Products Should Be Your First Choice

 The purpose of any insurance product is to protect against financial loss.
 Therefore, if financial hardship is likely to fall upon you in the future, investing in an insurance policy is a wise decision.

 Consider this; no one has ever regretted owning an insurance policy when facing a financial hardship that that policy protects against.

 Before exploring the different ways of paying for long term care, it’s essential to know the different types of insurance products available that give long term care protection

 Three types of insurance products that can help pay for long term care

 Long term care insurance – traditional LTC policies protect against both in-patient care and at-home personal care.
 These policies supply a daily payout value for a set number of years.

 Life Insurance with LTC Rider – most insurance companies provide an option to add a long-term care rider to an existing or new life insurance policy.
 The LTC rider activates if you cannot perform two out of the six daily living activities: eating, bathing, toileting, dressing, mobility, and continence.
 If activated, the rider supplies a daily dollar amount to help pay for long term medical care.
 Additionally, if you never use the long term care rider, then the policy returns a death benefit to your beneficiary.